ntlind/gpt_api_example/README.md

-# GPT API Example
+# TextChatBot Example
 ## Overview
-In this repository, we create a new class (TextChatBot) that takes a) a string of input text and b) a list of questions before returning a list of answers to all of the user's questions.
+In this repository, we create a new class (TextChatBot) that takes a) a string of input text and b) a list of questions.
+This class then returns a list of answers to all of the user's questions.
 If a given question isn't answerable using only the input text, then TextChatBot returns "out of scope".

 Under-the-hood, TextChatBot transforms each question into a pre-formulated prompt before querying OpenAI's gpt-3.5-turbo model to retrieve the answer.
 Running this code requires a OpenAI API key (see "How to run this code yourself" for instructions).

 If we wanted to further optimize this class, we could consider:
 - Combining all questions into a single query, rather than sending a separate request for each question (note: this approach would make us more likely to hit OpenAI's 2048 token limit, and may make it more difficult to parse GPT's output)
 - Using asyncio to run each question request asyncronously (note: it's unclear whether spawning a new thread for each question would actually improve performance)
-- Run additional tests on other OpenAI models and/or third-party LLMs to compare results
+- Run additional tests on other OpenAI models and/or third-party LLMs to compare results Turning the examples in [examples.ipynb](https://github.com/ntlind/gpt_api_example/blob/main/examples.ipynb) into formal tests where we check to be sure this class was correctly returning 'out of scope' where expected.

 ## How to review this work